Timothy C. Hain, MD. • Page last modified: April 3, 2023

 Sudden hearing loss (SHL) is defined as greater than 30 dB hearing reduction, over at least three contiguous frequencies, occurring over 72 hours or less.
 It occurs most frequently in the 30 to 60 year age group and affects males and females equally.
 Although called sudden, it seems unlikely that hearing loss is abrupt but rather it probably evolves over a few hours.

 SHL can affect different people very differently.
 SHL is usually unilateral (that is, it affects only one ear); and is often accompanied by tinnitus, aural fullness, vertigo, or any combination.
 In fact, 90% have tinnitus with SHL.
 The amount of hearing loss may vary from mild to severe, and may involve different parts of the hearing frequency range.
 SHL may be temporary or permanent.
 About one third of people with SHL awaken in the morning with a hearing loss.
-A short discussion of sudden bilateral hearing loss is found here.
+A discussion of sudden bilateral hearing loss is found here.

 Sudden hearing loss is associated with vertigo in between 20 to 60% of patients (Rambold et al, 2005).
 The wide spread probably depends on what you define as vertigo -- a little bit of dizziness, or a profound sensation of rotation.
 Patients with vertigo also usually have worse hearing (Niu et al, 2015).
 This makes sense -- if you are have more symptoms, you are sicker.

 There is presently no convincing evidence that any oral or intravenous treatment for idiopathic SHL is better than placebo.
 The question remains open regarding injections of steroids through the ear drum.